G-type main-sequence star

-The Sun is an example of a G-type main-sequence star.
+The Sun is an example of a G-type main-sequence star (more specifically a G2V star).
 Each second, the Sun fuses approximately 600 million tons of hydrogen into helium in a process known as the proton–proton chain (4 hydrogens form 1 helium), converting about 4 million tons of matter to energy.
-Besides the Sun, other well-known examples of G-type main-sequence stars include Alpha Centauri, Tau Ceti, and 51 Pegasi.
+Besides the Sun, other well-known examples of G-type main-sequence stars include Alpha Centauri A, Tau Ceti, and 51 Pegasi.

 Description

 The term yellow dwarf is a misnomer, because G-type stars actually range in color from white, for more luminous types like the Sun, to only very slightly yellowish for less massive and luminous G-type main-sequence stars.
 The Sun is in fact white, but it can often appear yellow, orange or red through Earth's atmosphere due to atmospheric Rayleigh scattering, especially at sunrise and sunset.
-In addition, although the term "dwarf" is used to contrast G-type main-sequence stars with giant stars or bigger, stars similar to the Sun still outshine 90% of the stars in the Milky Way (which are largely much dimmer orange dwarfs, red dwarfs, and white dwarfs which are much more common, the latter being stellar remnants).
+In addition, although the term "dwarf" is used to contrast G-type main-sequence stars with giant stars or bigger, stars similar to the Sun still outshine 90% of the stars in the Milky Way galaxy (which are largely much dimmer orange dwarfs, red dwarfs, and white dwarfs which are much more common, the last of which being stellar remnants).

-A G-type main-sequence star with the mass of the Sun will fuse hydrogen for approximately 10 billion years, until the hydrogen element is exhausted at the center of the star.
-When this happens, the star rapidly expands, cooling and darkening as it passes through the subgiant branch and ultimately expanding into many times its previous size at the tip of the red giant phase, about 1 billion years after leaving the main sequence.
-After this, the star's degenerate helium core abruptly ignites in a helium flash fusing helium, and the star passes on to the horizontal branch, and then to the asymptotic giant branch.
-As helium starts running out, it expands even further and pulses violently, with the star's gravity insufficient to hold its outer envelope.
+A G-type main-sequence star with the mass of the Sun will fuse hydrogen for approximately 10 billion years, until the hydrogen is exhausted at the core of the star.
+When this happens, the core begins to collapse and heat up, inducing intense hydrogen fusion in the surrounding shell.
+This shell fusion produces more energy, increasing outward pressure that pushes the outer layers outward, causing them to expand, cool, and darken as it passes through the subgiant branch and ultimately expanding into many times its previous size at the tip of the red giant phase, about 1 billion years after leaving the main sequence.
+After this, the star's degenerate helium core abruptly ignites in a helium flash fusing helium, and the star passes on to the horizontal branch.
+As the core helium supply starts running out, it passes onto the asymptotic giant branch where it expands even further and pulses violently, with the star's gravity insufficient to hold its outer envelope.
 This results in significant mass loss and shedding.
 The ejected material remains as a planetary nebula, radiating as it absorbs energetic photons from the photosphere.
-Eventually, the core begins to fade as nuclear reactions cease, and becomes a dense, compact white dwarf, which cools slowly from its high initial temperature as the nebula fades.
+Eventually, the core begins to fade as nuclear reactions cease, and becomes a dense, compact white dwarf composed of carbon and oxygen from its previous helium fusion.
+This stellar remnant cools slowly from its high initial temperature as the nebula fades.

+Subdwarfs

+There are subdwarf stars, that is stars of luminosity class VI, of spectral class G. These stars are fusing hydrogen in their cores like normal main-sequence stars, but due to their low metallicity they lie about two magnitudes below the main sequence (i.e. less luminous).